arunkaul22/documentation/content/applications/finance/accounting.rst

 **Odoo Accounting** is a full featured accounting app.
-Accountant productivity is at the core of its development with features such as AI-powered invoice recognition, synchronization with your bank accounts, smart matching suggestions, etc.
+Accountant productivity is at the core of its development with features such as AI-powered invoice recognition, synchronization with your bank accounts, smart matching suggestions, etcl

 .. seealso::
    - `Odoo Tutorials: Accounting <https://www.odoo.com/slides/accounting-19>`_